Government Tests Post-Quantum Encryption

 The system uses QuProtect, a product designed by post-quantum cybersecurity specialist QuSecure to protect encrypted communications and data with quantum resilience using quantum secure channels.

-Data transmitted cannot be decrypted by others unless they have the QuProtect system, and any adversary collecting the protected data to store would be unlikely to decrypt it in the future, even with
+Data transmitted cannot be decrypted by others unless they have the QuProtect system, and any adversary collecting the protected data to store would be unlikely to decrypt it in the future, even with a quantum computer.

 The deployment demonstrated it can protect data that previously used standard encryption without slowing the system.